 A plan for a process typically contains:

-- Specifications and measuring guidance.
+- Specifications and measuring guide.
 This includes measurements, how to make them, and the tolerance allowable.

 - Inputs and outputs.
 What should go into the process (materials)?
 What should come out?